mvdh7/PyCO2SYS/docs/index.md

 ## Contributing

-Suggestions for new features, bug reports and contributions to PyCO2SYS are very welcome.
-Please follow the [contributing guidelines](https://github.com/mvdh7/PyCO2SYS/blob/master/CONTRIBUTING.md).
+Please open a discussion at [SystemCO2.net](https://systemco2.net) if you have any suggestions for new features, bug reports or are planning a contribution to PyCO2SYS - all are very welcome.

-To add a notebook to PyCO2SYS-examples, please follow the [contributing guidelines](https://github.com/mvdh7/PyCO2SYS-examples#contributing) for that repo.

-[^1]: For CO2SYS for MATLAB refer to [LW98](refs.md/#l), [HPR11](refs.md/#h) and [OEDG18](refs.md/#o).